 This post is part of a social shopper marketing insight campaign with Pollinate Media Group® and the J.M.
 Smucker Company, but all my opinions are my own. #pmedia #miloskitchen http://my-disclosur.es/OBsstV

 Because Jasper is such an important member of our family, it only seemed right to involve him in my blog.
-(Hey, my kids and husband have been making appearances here for years!)
-So, Jasper and I got to work on our first mother/dog craft project, creating an adorable DIY Dog Treat Container filled with delicious Milo’s Kitchen home-style dog treats that he cannot resist!
-(And don’t worry, no dogs were harmed in the making of this blog post – these treats are made with the same quality of ingredients and care that you want with your own food!)
+So, Jasper and I got to work on our first mother/dog craft project, creating an adorable DIY Dog Treat Jar filled with delicious Milo’s Kitchen home-style dog treats that he cannot resist!

-Supplies Needed to Make a DIY Dog Treat Container
+Supplies Needed to Make a DIY Dog Treat Jar

 - Unfinished wood pedestal